libvips/php-vips/README.md

-# PHP binding for libvips

-This package lets you use the libvips image processing library from PHP.
+# use libvips from PHP

+A high-level, fluent interface to the libvips image processing library.
+This module depends upon the `vips-base` extension.

+The `vips-base` extension is very low-level.
+This module builds on that to make a high-level, fluent interface, very similar to the libvips bindings for Ruby and Python.

 `vips` is fast and it can work without needing to have the entire image loaded into memory.
 Programs that use `vips` don't